Date Set for the 2010 GORD October 23, 2009

 Riding in DG after the rain January 24, 2009

-Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: Adventure Recreation, duathlon, Go Off Road Duathlon, Granite Basin, mountain bike, Mountain Biking, mtb, multisport
+Posted by Dave Of Prescott in Adventure Recreation, Events, Mountain Biking, Trail Running.Tags: Adventure Recreation, duathlon, Go Off Road Duathlon, Granite Basin, mountain bike, Mountain Biking, mtb, multisport

 I’ll tell you, I am awfully glad that we have some areas with Decomposed Granite trails around Prescott, because the other trails turn to mud and muck when it rains.